fmalina/revisions-blocl/activism/shadowstate.md

 The truth is most services, most days of the week, most weeks of the year are delivered in a way most people most of the time find useful.

-While outsourcing itself isn’t an ideology, the decision to outsource most assuredly can be born of one.
+While outsourcing itself isn't an ideology, the decision to outsource most assuredly can be born of one.

 The political ideology among our main parties when it comes to outsourcing is